-- 20.7 People must be supported to manage their medication at times when the support worker are not responsible for their care.
+- 20.7 People must be supported to manage their medication at times when the residential workers are not responsible for their care.
 This may be for visits to day care centres, days out with relatives or extended periods of time such as a weekend. - 20.8 Secondary dispensing is not safe practice and will not be carried out.
-Alternative options for medication management during social leave include: - Family or friends taking over interim care are supported to remove the medication from the Step-up Step-down unit in a way which is most suitable for them.
-This must be documented in the care plan.
-The Step-up Step-down unit must ensure that relatives are responsible for this process as the support worker cannot be accountable for secondary dispensing. - Pharmacists may support packing medication for day centres or other social leave in separate labelled containers.
+Alternative options for medication management during social leave include: - Family or friends taking over interim care are supported to remove the medication from the care home in a way which is most suitable for them.
+This must be documented in the

+- care plan.
+The care home must ensure that relatives are responsible for this process as residential workers cannot be accountable for secondary dispensing. - Pharmacists may support packing medication for day centres or other social leave in separate labelled containers.
 They have no obligation to do this but may support the home in some cases if requested. - The whole supply of medication professionally labelled is handed over to the interim support.
-This must be signed for and an agreement made to return the unused medication back to the home on return of the person. - 20.9 It is recommended that all quantities of medication are signed for by the receiving person and signed back in by the support worker on return. - 20.10 Care providers should ensure that the following information is given to the person and/or their family members or Carers when the person is temporarily away from the Step-up Step-down unit: - the medicines taken with the person. - clear directions and advice on how, when, and how much of the medicines the person should take. - time of the last and next dose of each medicine. - a contact for queries about the person's medicines, such as the Step-up Step-down unit, supplying pharmacy or GP.
+This must be signed for and an agreement made to return the unused medication back to the home on return of the person. - 20.9 It is recommended that all quantities of medication are signed for by the receiving person and signed back in by care staff on return. - 20.10 Residential Care providers should ensure that the following information is given to the person and/or their family members or Carers when the person is temporarily away from the care home: - the medicines taken with the person. - clear directions and advice on how, when, and how much of the medicines the person should take. - time of the last and next dose of each medicine. - a contact for queries about the person's medicines, such as the care home, supplying pharmacy or GP.